Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v2/docs/EnrollmentPFXEnrollmentWithStoresRequest.md

 `func (o *EnrollmentPFXEnrollmentWithStoresRequest) UnsetCurve()`

 UnsetCurve ensures that no value is present for Curve, not even an explicit nil
+### GetAlternativeKeyType

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) GetAlternativeKeyType() string`

+GetAlternativeKeyType returns the AlternativeKeyType field if non-nil, zero value otherwise.

+### GetAlternativeKeyTypeOk

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) GetAlternativeKeyTypeOk() (*string, bool)`

+GetAlternativeKeyTypeOk returns a tuple with the AlternativeKeyType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAlternativeKeyType

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) SetAlternativeKeyType(v string)`

+SetAlternativeKeyType sets AlternativeKeyType field to given value.

+### HasAlternativeKeyType

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) HasAlternativeKeyType() bool`

+HasAlternativeKeyType returns a boolean if a field has been set.

+### SetAlternativeKeyTypeNil

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) SetAlternativeKeyTypeNil(b bool)`

+ SetAlternativeKeyTypeNil sets the value for AlternativeKeyType to be an explicit nil

+### UnsetAlternativeKeyType
+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) UnsetAlternativeKeyType()`

+UnsetAlternativeKeyType ensures that no value is present for AlternativeKeyType, not even an explicit nil
+### GetAlternativeKeyLength

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) GetAlternativeKeyLength() int32`

+GetAlternativeKeyLength returns the AlternativeKeyLength field if non-nil, zero value otherwise.

+### GetAlternativeKeyLengthOk

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) GetAlternativeKeyLengthOk() (*int32, bool)`

+GetAlternativeKeyLengthOk returns a tuple with the AlternativeKeyLength field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAlternativeKeyLength

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) SetAlternativeKeyLength(v int32)`

+SetAlternativeKeyLength sets AlternativeKeyLength field to given value.

+### HasAlternativeKeyLength

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) HasAlternativeKeyLength() bool`

+HasAlternativeKeyLength returns a boolean if a field has been set.

+### SetAlternativeKeyLengthNil

+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) SetAlternativeKeyLengthNil(b bool)`

+ SetAlternativeKeyLengthNil sets the value for AlternativeKeyLength to be an explicit nil

+### UnsetAlternativeKeyLength
+`func (o *EnrollmentPFXEnrollmentWithStoresRequest) UnsetAlternativeKeyLength()`

+UnsetAlternativeKeyLength ensures that no value is present for AlternativeKeyLength, not even an explicit nil
 ### GetMicrosoftTargetCSP

 `func (o *EnrollmentPFXEnrollmentWithStoresRequest) GetMicrosoftTargetCSP() string`